 Stress the rigor of our program and the need for careful planning in order to graduate in four years.

 Make sure students understand the GPA requirements for admission to student teaching (2.75 cumulative, 3.0 major GPAs).
 Many students play catch-up for three years because they earned poor grades during their first year.

 Students are strongly urged to take courses that satisfy general University and College requirements, i.e. Math, English 110, and foreign language courses.
 It is also important to take introductory major courses and those in their related fields listed on their degree checklist that satisfy requirements for the major.

 Introduce students to the concept of "double-dipping" (courses that count for a breadth requirement as well as a related coursework requirement) and the coursework matrix on the web site.

-As soon as students have completed their math requirements, they should take the Praxis I, a test of general skills/knowledge that is a prerequisite for a teaching credential.
+As soon as students have completed their math requirements, they should take the CORE (formerly Praxis I), a test of general skills/knowledge that is a prerequisite for a teaching credential.
 They should have their scores sent to UD (directions on the web site).